Scientist profiles A-F

 - PhD, 1995, medical biophysics, University of Toronto, Canada

 Appointments and Affiliations:

-- Scientist, physical sciences, Odette Cancer Research Program (director), Sunnybrook Research Institute
+- Senior scientist, Physical Sciences, Odette Cancer Research Program (director), Sunnybrook Research Institute

 - Radiation oncologist, Sunnybrook Health Sciences Centre

-- Assistant professor, departments of radiation oncology and medical biophysics, University of Toronto
+- Associate professor, departments of radiation oncology and medical biophysics, University of Toronto

 - Ultrasound imaging